CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-3-product-management.md

   **Display Name :** Gold Tier

-  **Description :** Subscribers will be able to run X calls/minute up to a maximum of Y calls/week.
+  **Description:** Subscribers will be able to run X calls/minute up to a maximum of Y calls/week.

   **Published :** Selected